siemens/libsecutils/README.md

 Use of the UTA library can be enabled by setting the environment variable `SECUTILS_USE_UTA`.

-When `SECUTILS_USE_ICV` is defined, configuration files are expected to be integrity protected with an Integrity Check Value (ICV), which may be produced using `util/icvutil`.
+When `SECUTILS_USE_ICV` is set, configuration files are expected to be integrity protected with an Integrity Check Value (ICV), which may be produced using `util/icvutil`.

-The TLS-related functions may be disabled by defining `SECUTILS_NO_TLS`.
+The TLS-related functions may be disabled by setting `SECUTILS_NO_TLS`.

 When using CMake, `cmake` must be (re-)run after setting or unsetting environment variables.